crowdfightcovid19/crf-data/freshdesk_tickets/readme.md

-This folder contains anonymized data from the FreshDesk system
+This folder contains data from the FreshDesk system

-**requests_freshdesk.csv** should be moved here.